• Skip to main content

 Add spinach puree to this cooked masala & mix well.
 If the consistency seems too thick, add 2-3 tbsp water.
 Simmer for 3 to 4 minutes.

-Taste once & if the tomatoes were less sour, add lemon juice.
+Taste once & if the tomatoes are less sour, add lemon juice.
 Add heavy cream (or cashew cream) & mix well.
 Add paneer or tofu cubes to this palak sauce just before serving & simmer for another 2 minutes.

 Adding paneer cubes & cream to palak sauce.